-Apply today to get approved within minutes for up to $70,000.
+Apply today to get a decision within 60 seconds for a secured or unsecured loan up to $75,000.

-- Max. loan amount: $70,000
+- Min loan amount: $2,000

-- Loan term: Up to 60 months
+- Loan term: 1 to 7 years

 You can consider a few different types of financing if you require medical treatment:

 - Unsecured personal loan.
 You can use an unsecured personal loan for any purpose, including medical expenses.
-Lenders will typically let you borrow between $200 and $65,000, depending on what you can afford to repay.
+Lenders will typically let you borrow between $1,000 and $50,000, depending on what you can afford to repay.
 Interest rates vary between 9.95-29.95% p.a.